pranavakadiyala/Portfolio/visualizing-government-debt.md

 Why this visualization:
 - I was interested in three major variables: time, individual Nordic OECD countries and debt-gdpt ratio.
 The obvious choice would have been a line graph.
-However, that would require a rainbow of colours for each country (and benchmarked average of other European countries).
-However, rainboe graphs can be dostracting and instead wanted to use color to focus on the debt-gdp ratio change over time.
+However, that would require a rainbow of colours for each country (and an additional one for the benchmarked average of other European countries).
+However, rainbow graphs can be distracting, more so here as the debt-gdp ratio does not increase smoothly over time, resulting in very distracting jagged lines causing high eye travel.
+- Instead, I wanted to use color to focus on the debt-gdp ratio change over time without it seeming too complex.
+Hence I used a diverging color pallete from red to blue.
+This works better than different saturations of the same color which if used would have made it difficult to spot the early data points and easily notice overtime trend.
-- This beeswarm graph limits the use of color by presenting the data points for each category on a gride that mimics a number line.
-This helps with ease
+- This beeswarm graph limits the use of color by presenting the data points for each category on a grid that mimics a number line.
+This helps for easy comparision and benchmarking.
+Hence, a viewer can both plot the change over time for each country but also see how this change compares to other countries.

 Visualization methods:
-- color and limitting eyetravel
-- reducing redundancy
-- aligning everything according to common conventions
+- Used a single diverging color palette rather than 5 different complementary colors, thereby limiting eyetravel.
+This helps also focus on the important takeaway of the data visualization.
+- The visual is clean and simple - the title and axis labels are not redundant, no unnecessary gridlines and no distracting data labels.
+The caption/subtitle is also succint.
+- Following common conventions, the visual is aligned properly.